 7. Charge your battery

 For the root process to go through properly your battery must be charged.
-If for some reason your phone shuts down in the middle of the procedure, you might end up with an expensive paper weight.
-SO this one though simple, is just as important.
-Charge your battery to a minimum of 80% before any flashing endeavour.
+If for some reason your phone shuts down in the middle of the procedure, you might end up with an expensive paperweight.
+SO this one though simple is just as important.
+Charge your battery to a minimum of 80% before any flashing endeavor.

 8. Use the correct USB drivers and USB cable

-You can find a list of most common OEM and their drivers from here.
+You can find a list of the most common OEMs and their drivers from here.

 9. Unlock your bootloader

 Unlocking the bootloader is the first step to gaining control over your Android device.
 Although there are certain methods that allow you to gain root access without unlocking your bootloader, yet it is better to unlock your bootloader so that you can flash custom recoveries and thus take full control of your device!

 You may find this article on how to unlock bootloaders useful.